Our Community

 Dear Friends of The Open Road

 Bibliophiles Unanimous!, the Open Road literary salon, meets one Sunday a month at at 3 p.m.
 (PDT) on Zoom.
-On March 16th, our topic is Poems!
+On May 18th our topic will be Nonfiction, with Special Guest, author J Kahn.

 THANK YOU!!! to donors, teachers, performers, friends–everyone who makes The Open Road thrive!